conectado/conectado-blog/content/sharing-io-resources.md

 So, let's do exactly this: instead of having a single place where we wait for IO events to happen and react to them, we will register our waker into all these IO conditions, e.g., a packet arrives or a new connection is made, and when that event happens, we will poll the state of all our IO to see what happened.
 Finally, updating the state accordingly.

 Starting by updating the `Socket` abstraction.
-We can no longer split the `Socket` into reader and writer, as Tokio's version of the `Writter` and `Reader` doesn't provide a convenient method to manually poll them.
+We can no longer split the `Socket` into reader and writer, as Tokio's version of the `Writer` and `Reader` doesn't provide a convenient method to manually poll them.
 This doesn't matter, since manually polling only borrows `self` when the poll function is called, so we can call two different polling methods in the same polling iteration on the same struct.

 ```rs
 struct Socket {